karaoke-dev/karaoke-dev.github.io/Developer.md

 - Skinning : Karoake will let user to `make`/`apply` it's own skin `\OWO/`.
 - Testing : Anything change about tests.
 - Tooling : Some tool for faster develop.
-- UX : Make ui pretty.
+- UI/UX : Make ui pretty.
 - Utility : Some data-process helper.
 - Youtube : Any video upload in youtube.